mikegrudic/meshoid/README.md

+# MESHOID: MESHless Operations such as Integrals and Derivatives
+"It's not a mesh; it's a meshoid!" - Alfred B. Einstimes

+## Installation
+Put a symlink to meshoid.py wherever your python modules are.
+Usually ends with site-packages.

+This module requires numpy, scipy and numba.

+## Walkthrough
+Let's take it for a spin.
 First let's import meshoid and the usual modules.

 ```python